mzainab8/Automated-ELK-Stack-Deployment/README.md

-# Project-1
+## Automated ELK Stack Deployment

+The files in this repository were used to configure the network depicted below.
+Project1-Diagram.png
 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the yaml and config file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yml and config file may be used to install only certain pieces of it, such as Filebeat.

-  - Enter the playbook file:
+  - _TODO: Enter the playbook file._

 This document contains the following details:
 - Description of the Topology